l-lu-u/l-lu-u.github.io/content/projects/2025-a-lantern-for-wishes/index.md

 Nevertheless, it is important to remind ourselves again that digital fabrication is *NOT* the only way to *MAKE* things.
 Cutting (with scissors), tearing, sewing, glueing - we can always exercise our crafts <3

-[![A drawing of family](./images/lantern-family-drawing.jpeg)](./images/lantern-family-drawing.jpeg)
+[![A drawing of family](./images/lantern-family-drawing.jpeg)](./images/lantern-family-drawing.jpeg) *A child proudly showcasing the lantern and a drawing of family, photographed by Burak Türköz*

 ## Some Other Resources
 - **A total beginner's learning diary of laser cutting** by Lù in 2024: [https://l-lu-u.gitlab.io/2024-digital-fabrication/weekly-assignments/week-05](https://l-lu-u.gitlab.io/2024-digital-fabrication/weekly-assignments/week-05/)